 FIG. 2: INTERVIEW WITH SANTAL PEOPLE IN THE STUDY AREA

-RESULTS AND DISCUSSION: In the present study, a total of 20 plant species under 19 genera and 14 families have been identified as potential source for treating diarrhea and dysentery.
-The scientific names of the species along with families, local names, part(s) used, medicinal uses, doses and mode of preparation are recorded Table 1.
+RESULTS AND DISCUSSION: In the present study, a total of 20 plant species under 19 genera and 14 families have been identified as a potential source for treating diarrhea and dysentery.
+The scientific names of the species along with families, local names, part(s) used, medicinal uses, doses, and mode of preparation are recorded Table 1.
 Use of plant parts as medicine shows variation.
 Leaves 35.00% are the leading part used in a majority of medicinal plants followed by fruit 30.00%, root 20.00%, bark 10%, rhizome 5.00%, gum 5.00%, seed 5.00% and whole plant 5.00% Fig. 3.

 FIG. 3: RECORDED PLANT PARTS USED IN DIARRHEA AND DYSENTERY